Last Minute Gift Ideas

 Even when you’re looking at gifts specifically designed for individuals with special needs, it’s important to remember that not all toys are made for all types of needs.
 Consider the person you’re shopping for.
 What do they enjoy?
 What do they already have?
 What are their limitations or what accommodations do they need?
 Depending on your relationship with the person you’re shopping for, you may be able to narrow down gift options quickly.
 But if you’re struggling to find options, you can ask some questions to help you identify the right gift.

-1. Is the Toy Right for Your Child’s Ability?
+1. Is the Toy Right for Their Ability?

-First, consider the child you’re shopping for.
-What you get a child on the autism spectrum may be different than what you buy for a teen wheelchair user.
-For example, a child on the autism spectrum may benefit from sensory toys designed to calm and soothe, while an individual with a physical disability may benefit more from a gadget designed to help make their world more accessible, such as a mount for their iPad.
+First, consider the person you’re shopping for.
+For instance, what you get a child with ASD may be different than what you buy for a teen wheelchair user.
+Individuals with ASD may benefit from sensory toys designed to calm and soothe, while an individual with a physical disability or limited mobility may benefit more from an activity designed to help make their world more accessible, such as a mount for their iPad.

 2. Is It a Cognitive Development Toy?